QCM Advanced Calculator

 Key References

-Foundational literature for the three models
+Foundational literature for the four models

 • Sauerbrey: G. Sauerbrey, "Verwendung von Schwingquarzen zur Wägung dünner Schichten und zur Mikrowägung", Z. Phys.
 155, 206–222 (1959).